 People get laid off all the time.
 Although most individuals go on to find gainful employment, it’s rare that getting fired will open the door to true greatness.
 But that was the case for Michael Bloomberg.

 After being fired from former Wall Street firm Salomon Brothers in 1981, Bloomberg went out and launched his own financial technology company long before the internet boom.
-After years of hard work, Bloomberg is now the 11th-richest person in the U.S. with a net worth of $50 billion.
+After years of hard work, Bloomberg is now the ninth-richest person in the world with a net worth of $55.5 billion.
 He is also a three-time mayor of New York and one of the most powerful men in the city.

 J.K.
-Rowling’s story is so famous that it can qualify as legendary.
+Rowling’s story is so famous that it qualifies as legendary.
 Rowling went from being a single parent on welfare to a best-selling author and one of the world’s richest women, all thanks to a story about a boy named Harry Potter.

 Rowling’s tales of witches, wizards and adventure have captivated hundreds of millions of people around the world, and her books have been turned into movies and inspired games and even amusement park rides.
 And to think that Rowling owes her status to a story she made up on a train ride.